viaacode/skryv2teamleader/README.md

 Receive webhook calls from Skryv meemoo and make updates in teamleader.
 We handle proces, milestone and document calls.
-More details on what the different incoming webhook calls implement can be found here: https://meemoo.atlassian.net/wiki/spaces/IK/pages/818086103/contract.meemoo.be+en+Teamleader+skryv2teamleader
+More documentation about the different incoming webhook calls implement can be found here: https://meemoo.atlassian.net/wiki/spaces/IK/pages/818086103/contract.meemoo.be+en+Teamleader+skryv2teamleader

-# Installing
+## Installing
 Running make without args gives usage:
 ```
 make